 You may be able to find a place to live through a local lodgings scheme.
 These schemes are usually run by the council or a local voluntary organisation or charity, and can put you in contact with someone who has a spare room for rent.

 Lodgings schemes put people who need a place to stay in contact with people who have a room to rent out.
 They can often find a place the same day.
 In most areas, it is much cheaper than staying in a hostel or bed and breakfast.
 You usually get a room to yourself and access to a bathroom or shower.
 Some hosts also provide meals.

-The scheme's staff will usually keep in touch and help you sort out benefits or other problems.
+The scheme's staff usually keep in touch and help you sort out benefits or other problems.
 They can also help you to find a more permanent place to live and may be able to help you raise money for a deposit and/or rent in advance.

-How do you get a place on a lodgings scheme?
+Find a place on a lodgings scheme

-Contact the housing department of the council or use our directory to find your local Shelter advice centre or other advice centre.
+Contact the housing department of your local council or use Shelter's directory to find your local Shelter advice centre or other advice centre.
 They should be able to give you details of any lodgings schemes in your area.

 You can be evicted very easily if you live in another person's home rather than having your own place.

-However, housing benefit won't cover the cost of things like meals, cleaning or bills, even if these services are included in the cost of your stay, and you will have to pay for these extra items yourself.
+However, housing benefit won't cover the cost of things like meals, cleaning or bills, even if these services are included in the cost of your stay.
+You have to pay for these extra items yourself.